jackthomas1430/leaflet-challenge/readme.md

 -'stle.css': contains styles for the webpage
 - 'logic.js': contains the JavaScript code for the interactive map
 - 'Leaflet-Part-1': Directory containing 'app.js'
-- Use the following link to access map through Github Pages: (xxxxxxxx)
+- Use the following link to access map through Github Pages: (https://jackthomas1430.github.io/leaflet-challenge/)

 ## Instructions